oulevey/pHpOCKEY/README.md

 - --help				Shows this message and quits.
 - --version		Prints application version.

+When the application has run you can navigate to the export folder you’ve specified and open the generated image file and/or build.scad.

 Special thanks to lautr3k for his great help !